seq-koala-monitoring/data-pipeline/README.md

 # Data Processing Pipeline for SEQ Koala Monitoring Data Analysis project

 Reads an ACCESS database directly with R script, and then creates the following tables as inputs to a Bayesian state-space model.
-The user will need to specify the parameters in the .env file.
+The user will need to specify the parameters in the parameters.R file.

 ## Line Transects (2 tables)